Khreshchatyk 26: Soviet Union, World War II, and the mining of Khreshchatyk 26

 The fire in central Kyiv, sparked by widespread demolition and sabotage during the German occupation, raged for nearly a week.
 Much of the historic city center, including Khreshchatyk, was reduced to ruins.
-Following the destruction, the city fell under German occupation for over two years, and was not regained by Soviet forces until the conclusion of the Second Battle of Kiev in November 6, 1943.
+Following the destruction, the city fell under German occupation for over two years, and was not regained by Soviet forces until the conclusion of the Second Battle of Kiev on November 6, 1943.

 Upon regaining control of the city, Soviet authorities conducted a structural assessment of the war-damaged buildings.
 Soviet authorities assessed more than 300 destroyed buildings in Kyiv's city center.
 Experts concluded that approximately 200 of those could be salvaged and restored.
 Reconstruction efforts began almost immediately, with Khreshchatyk identified as a priority.
 Reconstruction efforts started with Khreshchatyk and central administrative areas.
 In 1944, the Soviet government imported over 7,000 captured German soldiers to help rebuild the city, and stationed them primarily at the former Syrets concentration camp.

-After the debris was cleared from Khreshchatyk, it was discovered that parts of a central building’s structure had survived.
+After the debris was cleared from Khreshchatyk, it was discovered that parts of a central building's structure had survived.
 These remnants belonged to the former telegraph and telephone stationlocated at 26 Khreshchatyk.
 As a result, the site was selected for the construction of the Kyiv Television and Radio Center, which would later become home to Ukrainian Radio.